BluDX/polish-all-the-things/documentation/README.md

     - you can also check to see if nginx is running by visiting the ip address/domain in your browser.
 ## Add nginx block for your domain
 - create a directory for your deployment
-    - `sudo mkdir /var/www/iliketocopyandpasteblindly.me/html`
+    - `sudo mkdir -p /var/www/polishallthethings.com/html`
 - fix permissions
-    - `sudo chown -R $USER:users /var/www/iliketocopyandpasteblindly.me/html`
+    - `sudo chown -R $USER:users /var/www/polishallthethings.com/html`
-    - create a deployment in Webstorm and upload it to the server
+    - (skip this step! do it last.) create a deployment in Webstorm and upload it to the server

 ## create a new nginx block
 - Create a new nginx block for your domain in the sites-available directory
-- `sudo vim /etc/nginx/sites-available/iliketocopyandpasteblindly.me`
+- `sudo vim /etc/nginx/sites-available/polishallthethings.com`
 - add the following file
     - - replace your domain with your domain.com
 -